Fellowships & Grants

 Short-Term Grants provide a stipend of $3200 for 31 days ($103.22/day).

 The Kennan Institute cannot provide office space for Short-Term scholars.
 Travel and accommodation expenses are not directly covered by this grant.
 There is no official application form for Short-Term Grants.
 The applicant is requested to submit a concise description (700-800 words) of his or her research project, curriculum vitae, a statement on preferred dates of residence in Washington, D.C., and two letters of recommendation specifically in support of the research to be conducted at the Institute.
-All of these materials may be submitted via e-mail except for the letters of recommendation.
-The letters should be sent, with signature, either by fax or post.
-Applicants should also note their citizenship in their materials.
-Applications should be submitted in clear dark type, printed on one side only, without staples.
+All of these materials may be submitted via e-mail.
+Please note that the letters of recommendation, if sent by email, must be sent directly from the referee and be a scan of a signed letter.
+Referees are also welcome to send their signed letters by fax or post.

 Short-Term grant applications are reviewed by at least three members of the Kennan Institute’s Advisory Council.
 The Director of the Kennan Institute selects grant recipients based on the recommendations of the Council.
 Selection is based on the following criteria: